Corzina/DTD-donation/README.md

 All the studies require you to adjust input and output paths to your computer if you uploaded repository.
 Specify part to repository (.../DTD-donation) correctly in each script.
 They should handle saving data automatically.

-3) To reproduce Study 1, run
+3) To reproduce Study 1, run:

 3.1. .../DTD-donation/Study 1/Scripts/Analysis_script_1.Rmd - do not forget to adjust input paths, keeping in mind that you have uploaded repository correctly.
 In the end, Save the resulting data as described in the script, as it will be needed for Study 2